 Acclaimed director Nina Brazier is establishing herself as a leader in her field, described by the Observer as 'one of Britain's leading young directors of opera' and as a 'skilful director' by Opera Magazine

-Nina's upcoming productions include a Scottish tour of Ryedale Festival Opera's Alcina, an international tour of A Song of Good & Evil to Den Haag, Freiburg, New York, Stamford and Konzerthaus Berlin, and productions for the Northern Aldborough Festival, Ryedale Festival and a residency with The Hermes Experiment at Aldeburgh Music.
+Nina's upcoming productions include a Scottish tour of Ryedale Festival Opera's Alcina, an international tour of A Song of Good & Evil to Den Haag, Theater Freiburg, New York, Stamford and the Berlin Konzerthaus, and a residency with The Hermes Experiment at Aldeburgh Music.